 OIA response: Lamotrigine brand change

-[Name and contact details withheld]
+[name and contact details redacted]

 REQUEST FOR INFORMATION

 Thank you for your request dated 15 November 2019 under the Official Information Act 1982 (OIA).
 You asked for:

 all and any advice or information or guidance that PHARMAC received or generated about the non-pharmaceutical healthcare and wider economic costs (eg GP and ED presentations, hospital admissions, injuries, deaths, motor vehicle accidents, time off work due to seizures, time off driving due to seizures) due to the recent change in the funded brand of lamotrigine

 Any proposals considered for funding are assessed using PHARMAC’s Factors for Consideration.
 Wider economic costs, outside of healthcare (such as those stated in your query), are not considered as part of the Factors.

 Before making the decision to move to one funded brand of lamotrigine (Logem), PHARMAC got expert advice from healthcare professionals who work directly with people with epilepsy and mental health conditions, to make sure it would be appropriate for people to change brands of lamotrigine.

 PHARMAC takes brand changes very seriously, and expert clinical advice is key to its decision making.
 If PHARMAC’s expert clinical advisors said it was not appropriate, we wouldn’t make a brand change.